 Future Business Strategies: How AI is Reshaping Organizational Success

-Talk of artificial intelligence is pervasive.
+Talk of artificial intelligence in business is pervasive.
 Everywhere we turn, we’re seeing stories featuring AI company CEOs projecting the loss of up to 20% of jobs to artificial intelligence.
-To understand how AI is reshaping organizations, we first need to understand what AI is and why it’s a hot topic right now.
+To

 The term “artificial intelligence” was coined by computer scientist and emeritus Stanford

 Professor John McCarthy in 1955.
 He defined it as “the science and engineering of making intelligent machines.”
 Intelligence is associated with the ability to learn, understand, or reason.
+Until recent human history, intelligence was thought to be the realm of humans and some other

 While AI has made significant advances in areas like healthcare and engineering, it became a greater topic of conversation with the public rollout of generative artificial intelligence by OpenAI in November of 2022.
 Now, there are innumerable generative AI models in addition to other types of AI, including agentic AI, which is in its infancy.
-To be clear, while there are many types of AI, generative AI’s primary role is to create, while agentic AI exists to complete tasks, sometimes using other forms of AI and technology.
+To be clear, while there are many types of AI, generative AI’s primary role is to create content, while agentic AI exists to complete structured tasks, sometimes using other forms of AI and technology.

 • Marketing and Sales